 It's disingenuous to say boys only think about one thing: sex and that's it.
 It's a discredit to teenage boys and to society as a whole.
 Girls may rely on stereotypes and pop culture descriptions that show teenage boys as moonfaced with sex to the point that they have no interest in anything that isn't directly related to sex.

-You might be happy to know that this misconception is just that, A 2008 study reported by the Journal of Adolescence actually disagreed with the stereotype.
-The study suggested that love, a desire for real relationships with girls and strong friendships among their peers motivate teenage boys as much as or more than sex does.
+You might be happy to know that this misconception is just that, A study reported by the Journal of Adolescence actually disagreed with the stereotype.
+The study suggested that love, a desire for real relationships and strong friendships among their peers motivate teenage boys as much as or more than sex does.

 The study sampled 105 teenage boys in New York.
 About 40 percent of the boys surveyed were sexually active and most had either dated or were in the process of dating.
 The boys were surveyed by psychologists and researchers about everything from why they asked a girl out to what their goals were with a physical relationship.

 In the study, more than 80 percent of boys indicated that looks alone were not enough to ask someone out.
 Most indicated that they had to really like the person.

 Pew Research suggests that all teens - not just boys - spend a good deal of time thinking about what's happening on social media with their friends.
 More specifically, they think about what they may be missing when not online.

 Whether it's a new movie release or an update on a video game, teenage boys greatly anticipate these events and often spend time thinking about what they will be like.
 Avid game players, for example, may mull over possible play scenarios to win or complete the game.

 Just like everyone else, teen boys experience stress in daily life.
 School projects, working, or tension at home can consume a teen boy's thoughts throughout the day.